What Does Genesis 25:5, 11 Mean?

 Personal Reflection

-- Where in my life am I tempted to rely on human effort or preference instead of trusting God’s clear calling?
+- Where in my life am I trying to earn God’s blessing instead of resting in His promise?

 A Challenge For You